• Skip to primary navigation

 I really love my Ninja Blender because it gets tough grinding jobs done.
 You will have to add a little water to the cassava though but that's still pretty good for a blender to transform such a hard tuber into a paste!

-Also, sometimes I go the shorter route by just using garri and banana to make my Accra Banana.
-That's because garri is basically granules made out of cassava.
+Also, sometimes I go the shorter route by just using garri and banana to make myย Accra Banana.
+That’s because garriย is basically granules made out of cassava.
 So it is still banana and cassava and the taste is amazing!
 You can check out the recipe for that here.
-I highly recommend you try it out if you do not have the time to make grated cassava happen or if you can't find already grated cassava.

-You can purchase garri from African stores, the African aisle of Asian stores or from Amazon.
+You can purchase garri from African stores, the African aisle of Asian stores, or from Amazon.

 Accra Banana -African Banana Fritters

 I love serving Accra Banana with this African Pepper Sauce (hot sauce).
 It makes for a great appetizer or snack!
-Sometimes, I'll just have it with tea or coffee instead.
-Such a tasty chewy, sweet and salty snack!
+Sometimes, I’ll just have it with tea or coffee instead.
+Such a tasty chewy, sweet, and salty snack!

 I made a video to walk you through the process of making your own Accra Banana.
-Watch the video, get the ingredients and GO MAKE SOME.
-You'll be glad you did!
+Watch the video, get the ingredients, and GO MAKE SOME.
+You’ll be glad you did!

 Watch How to Make Accra Banana